‘Dance Moms’ Season 8 Spoilers: Including The Dance That Made Brynn Rumfallo Leave The Show

 Ashlee gave an interview with TMZ, but according to social media and the complaints of the other Dance Moms mothers, returned to the show the next day.

-Ashlee’s TMZ interview appears here:
+Ashlee’s TMZ interview appears below.

 The dance the Dance Mom elites were performing was based on the “Cell Block Tango” from the Broadway musical Chicago.

-You can see a clip from the dance here:
+You can see a clip from the dance below.

 While Dance Moms may have been losing momentum last season, it looks like the drama is just heating up.